 In 2016, MOWA purchased two additional acres of land south of its existing building from the City of West Bend.
 The area had been vacant since the former Field’s Furniture building and outlet mall was demolished in 2007.
-This area will become the centerpiece of the Cultural Campus with walkways and adjacent bridges that connect the site to the downtown.
-Also in 2016, MOWA created a Cultural Campus Committee to work on the purchase and related fundraising for the property in question and to identify the needs and goals for the new campus.
-Among the objectives that have been identified are the following:
+Also in 2016, MOWA created a Cultural Campus Committee to help identify the needs and goals for the new campus and the fundraising associated with this extensive project.

 MOWA selected architect Jim Shields of HGA to lead the project.
 Shields led the design of MOWA’s new 32,000-square-foot facility which opened in April 2013.
 He is working closely with landscape architect Judith Stark and David J. Frank Landscape Contracting, Inc.

 We invite you to be a part of the transformation by visiting in person and watching video updates that will be posted here as the project progresses.

 For more information about supporting this treasure, please contact email@example.com or 262-247-2262.